-Little Owl Coffee, in LoDo, is a tiny little place of 380 square foot that can fit 8 guests inside and 8 out on the patio.
-It has a simple counter, a cooler, a shelf of products, and about seats for customers.
-However, it is a perfect place to enjoy a cup of coffee in a peaceful ambience and really feel the taste of it.
+Little Owl Coffee in LoDo, is a small shop that can fit 8 guests inside and 8 out on the patio.
+It has a simple counter, a cooler, a shelf of products, and seats for customers.
+However, it is a perfect place to enjoy a cup of coffee in a peaceful ambiance and really feel the taste of it.
 Serving coffee, tea, and pastries, this shop’s flavors pack a punch.

-Its farm-to-cup policy ensures you get pure brews, single-origin and single-estate coffees, manual brew methods, and craft espresso.
-You can also try their teas and pastries.
+Little Owl Coffee’s farm-to-cup policy ensures you get pure brews, single-origin and single-estate coffees, manual brew methods, and craft espresso.
 They source their coffee from Middle State and ensure they serve a perfect blend with just the right amounts of coffee, foam, milk, or flavors.
 You can opt for almond milk, vanilla brew, or chai spices, depending on your mood and preferences.

-Located in Sunnyside and Dairy Block, this is one of Denver’s oldest roaster chains.
-Its best outlet is the Sunnyside one, where you can get several types of single-origin beans.
+Located in Sunnyside and Dairy Block, Huckleberry Roasters is one of Denver’s oldest roaster chains.
+Its best outlet is the Sunnyside location, where you can get several types of single-origin beans.
 Their signature blends make you soar, so make sure you try the Blue Orchid, Phantom Limb, and Topo Chico.
-Huckleberry Roasters also serves varied types of tea.
+Huckleberry Roasters also serves a variety of teas.

 A busy café with a patio, Huckleberry Roaster’s food menu is worth mentioning.
 Make sure you try their special toast, which comes with the accompaniment of your choice.
 You can take a pick from options like peanut butter, banana slices, bacon bits, sun-dried tomatoes, creamy feta, etc. Both locations are open daily for your eating and drinking pleasure.